lorenzo-ferrari/olinfo/README.md

 # Olinfo

-## Problems from training.olinfo.it
+## Problems from (training.olinfo.it)[https://training.olinfo.it/]

 Solutions are written in C++

 Do not abuse of it.
-Try a problem yourself before looking at the solution
+Try a problem yourself before reading the solution